Living under the dictatorship of relativism: The cornerstone of politics is virtue

 A longstanding trend

-In the United States, a combination of cultural elitism, immoral court decisions, and the high-handed character of the Equal Economic Opportunity Commission have long created problems for those who are convinced that men and women are different, that they are complementary, that marriage is utterly nonsensical (and worse) unless it is between a man and a woman, that there are only two genders (male and female), and that both the nature and desires of healthy men and women demand respect for modesty about their sexual differences.
+In the United States, a combination of cultural elitism, immoral court decisions, and the high-handed character of the Equal Economic Opportunity Commission has long created problems for those who are convinced that men and women are different, that they are complementary, that marriage is utterly nonsensical (and worse) unless it is between a man and a woman, that there are only two genders (male and female), and that both the nature and desires of healthy men and women demand respect for modesty about their sexual differences.

 Our Canadian neighbor to the north has, if anything, even greater experience of the ongoing political denial of reality, and I think I am right in assuming the same trends are operative throughout Europe and Down Under—not to mention every region which depends on Western largesse.
 This presents particular difficulties for the Catholic Church, which holds that a proper grasp of the male-female complementarity of the human race is essential to an understanding of both the natural law and Divine Revelation—things the Church cannot change even when many of her members have “the best will in the world”.